mojohaus/jaxb2-maven-plugin/src/site/markdown/example_xjc_basic.md

 These basic examples show how to generate Java code from JAXB using the jaxb2-maven-plugin, and highlight the use of some of the plugin's common configuration options.

-This plugin runs the JAXB distribution's XJC compiler from the JAXB distribution, and integrates XJC's configuration properties into a Maven project.
+This plugin runs the XJC binding compiler from the JAXB distribution, and integrates XJC's configuration properties into a Maven project.
 The plugin will delegate all JAXB-related work to its [JAXB implementation dependencies](./dependencies.html).
 The actual JAXB dependencies used when compiling the plugin will also be collected and listed when the plugin is run in debug mode.